Chaos Zero Nightmare (CZN)MaribellBuild and Guide

 • Counterattacks (and damage) are far less effective in fights where enemies are hit minimal times.

-• Shielding can be quite slow in endgame content with turn limits.
+• shielding can be quite slow in endgame content with turn limits.

 Ratings

-The ratings below are based on the Basin of Hyperspace Dimensional Twilight game mode and the Chaos Manifestation mode.
+The ratings below are based on the Season Save Data modes and the Chaos Manifestation mode.
 Each of the modes values different mechanics, so some characters may shine in one of the, while being underwhelming in the other.

 Chaos Mode